BFB: 21-Day Celebration (Memorial)

 Training & Qualifications

 I have a lot of experience with grief rituals.
-I learned how much they helped my children when we lost our little one, Sara, in 1995.
+I learned how much they helped my children when we lost our little one, Sara, in 1995 and then our Samuel a year later.
 More on that here: One Woman's Story.

 Rituals are important.
 They are doors to a new life, paths to healing, a place of connection, a way to let go, or to never let go but to grow strong enough to hold on.
 It is all a very personal journey.
-In my country alone, we have lost nearly 100,000 people.
-That's 100,000 families that need to mourn.
+In my country alone, we have lost over 100,000 people to COVID.
+That's more than 200,000 families that need to mourn.
 Yet death and grief and mourning are rarely spoken about.